Prosecutor: Guards won’t face charges after clash at protest

 Democrat Peter Neronha announced the criminal investigation’s conclusion Wednesday.

 Capt.
-Thomas Woodworth apparently drove his truck through a group protesting Aug.
+Thomas Woodworth drove his truck through a group protesting Aug.
 14 outside the detention facility in Central Falls.

 The investigation focused on the truck’s operation and the deployment of pepper spray by other prison personnel.

 Woodworth resigned .
-His attorney told The Providence Journal that Woodworth didn’t actually hit anyone with his truck and he’s relieved by the outcome.
+His attorney told The Providence Journal that Woodworth didn’t hit anyone with his truck and that he’s relieved by the outcome.

-The Jewish youth movement Never Again Action, which organized the protest, condemned Neronha.
-The group says witnesses who testified before the grand jury said prosecutors only focused on protesters’ actions, attempting to justify the guards’ actions.
+The Jewish youth movement Never Again Action organized the protest and condemned Neronha.

+The group says witnesses who testified before the grand jury said prosecutors focused only on protesters’ actions and attempted to justify the guards’ actions.

 Sign up for Daily Newsletters